Tol'able David (1921)

 Henry King's "Tol'able David"

-By 1921, Henry King had been in the film industry for almost a decade.
-He had participated in the industry as both and actor and a director.
+By 1921, Henry King had been in the film industry for nearly a decade as both an actor and a director.
 His first major success was "Tol'able David," a coming-of-age film starring Richard Barthelmess.
-The film was adapted by Edmund Goulding from a short story by Joseph Hergesheimer and was originally going to be directed by D.W.
+The film was adapted by Edmund Goulding from a short story by Joseph Hergesheimer and was originally intended to be directed by D.W.
 Griffith.
-Griffith traded the rights to the film, however, after Barthelmess and King established Inspiration Pictures together and wanted to make 'Tol'able David" their first venture.
+Griffith traded the rights to the film after Barthelmess and King established Inspiration Pictures together and wanted to make 'Tol'able David" their first venture.

 "Tol'able David" was both a commercial and critical success.
 Critics loved the film for its tragic nature.
-The protagonist must grow up into a man, but to do that, he must face tragic circumstances.
-Filmmakers like Mary Pickford and John Ford have considered "Tol'able David" one of their favorite films.
+The protagonist is forced to grow up, but only through tragic circumstances.
+Filmmakers such as Mary Pickford and John Ford have named "Tol'able David" as one of their favorite films.
 Not many who are film lovers even recall this early silent picture, but it was heralded at the time as a coming-of-age classic.

 Comments